Softmotions/ncms/ncms-docs/ncms-docs-en/doc/extending/extending.rst

 Thereby, an ηCMS user has a wide range of possibilities for farther project development and can extend every part of the platform.

-Let the name of our project will be `myncms`, so the project structure will be like this::
+The name of our project will be `myncms`, so the project structure will be like this::

     myncms